gary-archer/oauth.desktopsample.final/README.md

 ### Technologies

-* Electron with TypeScript is used for the Desktop App, which can be run on Windows, Mac OS or Linux
+* Electron with TypeScript and React is used for the Cross Platform Desktop App

 ### Middleware Used